 - Using a knife or bench scraper, slice the dough into 8 triangles.
 Place each piece on a baking sheet lined with parchment paper or a silicone baking mat.
 You could also use a scone pan, if desired.

 - Brush scones with heavy whipping cream and then sprinkle with sparkling decorating sugar.
+(If desired, you may add ground cinnamon to the sugar before sprinkling.)

 - Bake in preheated oven for 15-17 minutes until golden brown.
 Allow to cool for 5 minutes before serving.